incremental-design/app-stencils/CONTRIBUTE.md

 Tell your reader how to run the code in the development environment -->

-Run `./nx install` to download and install all dependencies.
+Run `./nx run-many --target=install` to download and install all dependencies.

 #### Repository Structure: